Get

 Conclusion

 The first year of being a dog parent is filled with turmoil and lost sleep, but it’s well worth seeing the dog your puppy becomes.
 More confident, curious, and active than ever, you still have a lot of work to do!
 Be patient and continue reward-based training through their adolescence, and keep up with health checkups and preventative flea and worming medications.
-Reach out to your vet and/or trainer with any concerns.
+Reach out to a vet and/or trainer with any concerns.

 Featured Image Credit: Ovchinnikova, Shutterstock